JasonLocklin/Dissertation/Prisms/Results.md

 \centering
 \includegraphics{fig_SWM.pdf.png}
 \caption{Figure depicts pre and post-prism SWM performance for all participants.
-Overlaid are means and bands of 2 standard deviations of neurologically intact (light band), and non-neglecting right brain damaged (dark band) controls from
+In order to depict performance expected from non-neglecting individuals, means and bands of $\pm 2$ standard deviations from non-neglecting right brain damaged (dark band,
-@Ferber2006.}
+$n=4$, one female, ages: 55, 55, 68, and 78.
+All $> 3$ months post
+stroke) and neurologically intact controls (light band, $n=10$, age matched) from @Ferber2006 are overlaid the participant data.}
 \label{fig_SWM}
 \end{figure}